Britney Spears Asks To Speak Directly To Court In Upcoming Hearing

 However, something worth paying attention to is whether she says she wants her conservatorship to end all together, which is something she hasn't directly expressed yet.

-Whatever happens, it will be nice to at least see the singer, who's been on a hiatus, take center stage once again.
+Whatever happens, it will be nice to at least see the singer, who's been on a hiatus, take centre stage once again.